To Make the Stuffing:

-Place the bread, parsley, thyme and onion ina food processor.
-Process until you have fine breadcrumbs and the onion is finely chopped.
-Remove to a bowl, season and mix in the butter.
+Place the bread, parsley, thyme and onion in a food processor.
+Process until you have fine bread-crumbs and the onion is finely chopped.
+Season andadd in the butter.
+Give it another quick whiz then pack the stuffing into the body cavity and fold over any loose skin to close.
+Secure with a cocktail stick.